Browse traces or spans

 By default, logs display as a table of traces where each row represents a complete trace with its root span.
-Switch to Spans view to see all logged spans individually.
+Select Display > Row type > Spans view to see all logged spans individually.
 View individual spans when you want to:- Analyze specific operations within traces

 - Find particular function calls or API requests